-Currently she is working on her new album, Mine to Love, a mix of dark fairy tales and passion, wrapped in a labyrinth, sprinkled with enchantment and served with a side of whimsy.
-Once again she will be joined by Alexander James Adams and Betsy Tinney, along with other special guests yet to be announced.
-The album artwork is being painted by the very talented Rob Carlos as he perfectly combines elements from her songs with inspirations drawn directly from life and transformed into something utterly enchanting.
+Most recently released (2014) is Mine to Love, a mix of dark fairy tales and passion, wrapped in a labyrinth, sprinkled with enchantment and served with a side of whimsy.
+Joined by Alexander James Adams, Betsy Tinney, and Sunnie Larson, as well as SJ Tucker, Rob Lindfors, Jeri Lynn Cornish, Crime and the Forces of Evil, and Bards of a Feather, the old saying “it takes a village to raise a child” feels rather spot on.
+The album artwork was painted by the very talented Rob Carlos who perfectly combined elements from the music with inspirations drawn directly from life and transformed into something utterly enchanting.

-2011 marked the debut of her first album Fragile Dreams which owes its existence in part to the wonders of crowd-sourcing.
-For its creation Leannan Sidhe was able to work with several of the musicians she admires most to create music that turned out exactly the way she hoped it would.
+2011 marked the debut of my first album Fragile Dreams which owes its existence in part to the wonders of crowd-sourcing.
+For its creation I was able to work with several of the musicians I admire most to create music that turned out exactly the way I barely dared hope for.
 It is a testament to the power of dreams and in not having to make compromises about the things that matter most.
 If what you’re looking for is well written lyrics sung by a shimmering soprano and lovingly supported by guitar, harp, and a tasty combination of cello, violin, and fiddle, with a bit of percussion for spice and mandolin and flute for flavor, then this is the album for you.

-Some of Leannan Sidhe’s notable musical influences over the years include Enya, Loreena McKennett, Rumors of the Big Wave, Tania Opland, Andrew Lloyd Webber, Heather Alexander, Cecelia Eng, Alexander James Adams, S.J.
+Some of my notable musical influences over the years include Enya, Loreena McKennett, Rumors of the Big Wave, Tania Opland, Andrew Lloyd Webber, Heather Alexander, Cecelia Eng, Alexander James Adams, S.J.
 Tucker, Vixy and Tony, and a rather large collection of music from the 80′s.
-For all of that, her musical style and voice are distinctly her own, helped along by some words of wisdom along the way…
+For all of that, my musical style and voice are distinctly my own, helped along by some words of wisdom along the way…

 The world doesn’t need another Loreena McKennett, Sarah Brightman or Heather Alexander, it already has them.
 What the world needs and doesn’t have is one of you.